brambow/elements/README.md

 To run the storybook application, clone and run: `yarn dev`

-## Roadmap

-We have many ideas for enhancing CartoLab Elements over time.
-Some possibilities include:

-- Adding more components
-- Expanding support to other mapping APIs, like Leaflet and OpenLayers
-- Providing non-React versions (Vue, Vanilla JS, etc.)

 ## Contributing

 To run in development mode, install and run `yarn dev`.
 This will launch a development version of Storybook to create a development environment.
 Running `yarn test` will run tests against the code.
 We use Jest and React Testing Library for testing these components.